AliciaCurth/CATENets/README.md

 All experiments in the AISTATS paper can be replicated using this repository; the necessary code is in ``catenets.experiments.simulations_AISTATS`` and ``catenets.experiments.ihdp_experiments``.

 ### Installing
-The code is setup as a python package and can by installed by cloning the repository (creating a new virtual environment) and running
+The code is setup as a python package and can by installed by cloning the repository, creating a new virtual environment and running
 ```shell
 pip install -r requirements.txt
 python setup.py install
 ```
+Note: jax is currently only supported on macOS and linux, but can be run from windows using WSL (the windows subsystem for linux).

 ### Citing